mesg-foundation/docs/guide/installation.md

 mesg-cli daemon:start --network mesg-testnet-01 --path $HOME/.mesg-testnet-01
 ```

-We advise you to also set a different path for each network to avoid to override an existing network's data.
+We advise you to also set a different path for each network to avoid overriding an existing network's data.

 ::: tip
-You can find the list of all available public networks on the [networks repository](https://github.com/mesg-foundation/networks).
+You can find the list of all available public networks on the [network repository](https://github.com/mesg-foundation/networks).
 :::

-## Engine's logs
+## Engine logs

 To access the Engine's logs, run the following command:
 ```bash